jcpowermac/hanlon-wiki/slice-broker.md

      Plugin =>  puppet
      Description =>  PuppetLabs PuppetMaster

-To specify a new broker target, provide the plugin and target handoff server hostname.
+To create a new broker target, provide the plugin and target handoff server hostname.

     $ razor broker add puppet   demo_master
     [Broker] [add] <-Must Provide Broker Description [description]

     Command help:  razor broker (broker plugin) (Name) (Description) [(server hostname),{server hostname}]

-The example below creates a new broker target named demo_master which installs puppet on the node as part of the handoff process and connects to the server demo_puppet.puppetlabs.lan.
+The example below creates a new broker target named demo_master which installs puppet on the node as part of the handoff process and then connects it to the puppet master at demo_puppet.puppetlabs.lan.

     $ razor broker add puppet demo_master 'Demo Puppet Master' master.puppetlabs.lan Name =>  demo_master